Editor’s Note: This story was updated to correct that 18 out of the 20 school districts with the greatest levy reliance are in North Idaho.

 North Idaho school districts rely heavily on local taxpayers to make ends meet — more so than districts in other corners of the state.

-In Moscow, for example, supplemental levy dollars make up 39% of the school district’s general fund budget.
-In similarly-sized districts like Emmett and Shelley, levy dollars represent a much smaller slice of the pie at less than 5% of their general fund budget.
+In Moscow, for example, supplemental levy dollars make up 39% of the district’s general fund budget.
+In similarly sized districts like Emmett and Shelley, levy dollars represent a much smaller slice of the pie, at less than 5% of their general fund budget.

 But Moscow is in good company.
-Statewide, 19 of the 20 districts with the greatest levy reliance are in North Idaho.
-None are in the Treasure Valley area.
+Statewide, 18 of the 20 districts with the greatest levy reliance are in North Idaho.
+None are in the Treasure Valley.

 Competition with Washington’s higher salaries, cost of living, and increased travel are some of the key factors, said Quinn Perry, policy and government affairs director for the Idaho School Boards Association.

-The number one reason is Idaho’s neighbor to the West: Washington.
+The No. 1 reason is Idaho’s neighbor to the west: Washington.

-Commuting across the state line for a hefty rase isn’t a huge lift for many North Idaho residents, “so they’re competing with the job market in Washington,” Perry said.
+Commuting across the state line for a hefty raise isn’t a huge lift for many North Idaho residents, Perry said, “so (districts are) competing with the job market in Washington.”

 Washington has higher per-pupil funding than Idaho, so they pay their teachers and staff more.